semaphoreci/docs/docs/reference/sem-command-line-tool.md

 organization.

-A `widget` is used for following the activity of pipelines and workflows, according to specific criteria that are defined using filters that help you narrow down the displayed information.
+A `widget` is used for following the activity of pipelines and workflows, according to specific criteria defined using filters that help you narrow down the displayed information.

 As with `secrets`, each `dashboard` is associated with a given